The Fear of loss and the Need to Trust!😠 betrayal wound

 His control is also manifested by a desire to project the image of a strong person, capable of anything, and on whom we can count!
 He has an overgrown sense of responsibility… that sometimes usurps other people’s responsibilities.

-Therefore, he tends to judge harshly who do not respect their commitments, display laziness or cowardice.
+Therefore, he tends to judge harshly people who do not respect their commitments, display laziness or cowardice.
 The end result will be lose of trust.
 However, he might be afraid that the same thing may be said of him, but will do his best to not let it show.
 Also, he may tend to react strongly to criticism or control attempts by others.

 He generally has a strong personality and exudes a certain presence.
 He can talk loudly, make big gestures, and take up a lot of space.
 Often very opinionated, he likes to defend his ideas forcefully by trying to convince others.
 However, he tends to avoid confrontations where he might risk losing control.
 He’s likely to keep a low profile in front of people he deems better or stronger than him.